 Since the Embassy doesn’t allow you to bring anything except your passport, forms and payment (not even a purse or bottle of water), I left my bag in a locker at the train station.
 There are two sizes costing 6 Francs or 7 Francs, and they do not give change.
 The 7 Franc lockers only take the 5, 2, and 1 Franc coins.
 The 6 Franc lockers only take the 2, 1, and 1/2 Franc coins.

 The people at the Embassy were very friendly and helpful.
 When they called my name, the woman asked me if I wanted 24 or 48 additional pages put in my passport.
-Since the cost was the same ($82US) I took the 48 pages.
+Since the cost was the same (US$82) I took the 48 pages.
 Then I just had to wait about a half hour for the pages to be added.
 They actually get taped in with heavy clear tape, so now my passport is thick and looks a little strange, but at least now there’s lots more room for lots more stamps and visas!
 I was out the door before 10am and walked back to the train station to get my bag.
 Not wanting to waste the opportunity, I wandered around the city for a few hours to see what was there.

 I found a small market selling fruits, vegetables, cheese, sausages, flowers, and a few other food stands with Mexican, Asian, and local food.
-I also saw this life-size chess set.
+I also saw a life-size chess set.
 There were people playing a game when I passed by later but I couldn’t get a good picture because of the small crowd watching.

 Continuing on, I saw the Zytglogge (clock tower) which was neat to look at but not very exciting when it chimed on the hour.
 I also walked across the river on the Kirchenfeldebrucke (that’s the name of the bridge) for some really pretty views of the river and Bern’s outskirts.
 This was also right near a casino if you want to do some gambling in Bern.